CGSmith-LLC/shipwise-api/intro-docs/subscriptions.md

 4. Once the previous step is completed, **copy** `Webhook ID` and `Signing secret` and **paste** them into `common\config\params-local.php`.

+## SubscriptionService:

+The class `common\services\subscription\SubscriptionService.php` is used to encapsulate the main logic related to Stripe.

 ## Jobs:

 1. Jobs are located here - `console\jobs\subscription\stripe`.